NEWS & RESOURCES

 We have included a few useful links to external websites to help you find information you may be looking for:

 Please note that Gushue Law is not liable for the content of external websites.
 Following the links above implicitly constitutes acknowledgement and acceptance of this agreement.

-Gushue Law, New Bedford & Mashpee, MA
+Gushue Law, East Falmouth, Mashpee & New Bedford, MA

 Environmental Law & Permitting, Real Estate, Zoning & Land Use, Personal Injury & Insurance Claims, Civil Litigation - Hearings, Trials & Appeals.